-Facebook and Social Networking for Artists
+Facebook and Social Media for Artists

 * Treat other people as you would in real life.
 Just because you can't see them and they can't see you is no reason to conduct yourself in a manner other than how you would conduct yourself if you were speaking to them in person.